nalio-source/cond_engine/README.md

 ![Screenshot](screen_github.png)

-This code is open source only because I would like to give the possibility to use a graphical interface without having to install external libraries, please don't modify the engine code.
+This code is open source and provides a graphical interface without the need to install external libraries.
+Please do not modify the engine code.

 *NALIo*